73. How helping others helps you

 Increased social engagement

-Gaining a sense of meaning and purpose
+Sense of meaning and purpose.

 Reflection